 I’ve learned to be more accommodating of the seasons by improvising.
 I take trips to a near-by state once this time came around – one that is known for its sunshine (Florida).
 I would run off to Miami to cut down on the period (the fall).
 I would, then, work my way into the winter months by looking forward to the Christmas season, which is one of my most favorite time of the year.
 Even though I’m not crazy about the cold weather, I love when Christmastime comes around, especially in New York City.
-Having the New Years in motion is another pleasant distraction that I welcome.
+Preparing for New Year’s Eve is another pleasant distraction that I welcome.

 After this session of gloom and coldness, the spring finds its way back around again where the leaves begin to bloom in preparation for the summer, bringing back the sunshine and late night-falls (after 8pm); yippee!

 Some women, actually, report favoring the fall season.
 They’ve indicated that the temperature is perfect around this time – describing it as ‘not too hot or cold’.
 I look forward to doing the dragon thing whenever possible, in that, I like to breathe heat (smiling).
 I swim so the warmer it gets, the more inviting it is to run off to the nearest beach or pool.

 Another group prefer the fall because they enjoy the changes that take place with the leaves.
 I had a friend that looked forward to driving upstate New York to get a glimpse of the orange-like leaves as well as buy bottles of apple cider for the holidays.
 I went along one time but was not as ecstatic about the whole thing as he was.
 We all have our own thrills.
 The point here is to recognize what does it for you and gear towards that to ensure your comfort and happiness.